 There is little known about what happens to sharks after release from recreational fishing in the northeast Atlantic, including how long they take to recover, their behaviour after release, or where they go.
 To improve our understanding of recreational shark fisheries, a team of researchers, led by the University of Exeter, have begun a project to better investigate how different angling techniques affect sharks and assess the animals' behaviour post-release, including potential effects on recovery time and/or survival.
 The first phase of the project will synthesize existing research on survivorship and build a repository of global angling guidelines.
-A tagging programme will also be conducted in the southwest of the British Isles, a region with an active and thriving recreational fishery.
-Results will be used to build stronger stakeholder relationships and improve good practice handling guidelines, to maintain fish survival and the long term sustainability of the recreational fishing industry.
+A tagging programme will also be conducted in the southwest of the British Isles, a region with an active recreational fishery.
+Results will be used to build stronger stakeholder relationships and refine good practice handling guidelines, to maintain fish survival and the long term sustainability of the recreational fishing industry.
 The project will involve collaboration with the sea angling community, as well as partners including the Centre for Environment, Fisheries and Aquaculture Science, Shark Trust and Plymouth Marine Laboratory.

 Sharks play a key role in promoting the health and equilibrium of marine ecosystems.
 However, sharks and rays are particularly vulnerable to overfishing due to their biology, as they have adopted conservative life histories characterised by slow growth, late maturation, long lifespan, and production of few young each year.
 As a result of persistent overfishing, global populations have declined significantly in the past 50 years, with about 70% of oceanic sharks having disappeared.

 Catch and Release Angling